Sludge, biosolids & bioresources: Our essential guide

 Furthermore, the storage time ahead of land application can also make a big difference to nutrient concentration.

-In the US, it’s estimated that around 50 per cent of all biosolids produced are used on less than one per cent of the nation’s agricultural land.
-In the UK, around 80 per cent of biosolids are recycled to land but this is linked to population density and the arable land available.
+In the US, about half of all biosolids produced are utilized on less than one percent of the agricultural land.
+In the UK, approximately 80% of biosolids are recycled to land, contingent upon population density and available arable land.

 The future of biosolids